Tracecat

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Both compete on the same themes — project-management — within PM.
-ClickUp and Redmine are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
+Redmine is currently shipping more aggressively (velocity 6.3 vs 2.5), with 0 editorial sparks in the last 30 days against 0.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-ClickUp and Redmine are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
+Redmine is currently shipping more aggressively (velocity 6.3 vs 2.5), with 0 editorial sparks in the last 30 days against 0.
 For your specific use case, the alternatives sections above list other PM products to evaluate alongside.

 Top ClickUp alternatives in PM are ranked by recent ship velocity.
 Browse the "ClickUp alternatives" section above for the current picks, or visit /alternatives/clickup for the full list with editorial commentary on each.